10719 Berlin, Germany

 Judith Hildebrand (Sales Assistant)

-Paul Jansen (Exhibitions and Fair Manager)
+Paul Jansen (Exhibition and Art Fair Manager)

 Constanze Murfitt (Director / Head of Sales)